devendra80/spring-boot/README.md

 # spring-boot
 Spring Boot learning
+1. Click 'Code' instead of 'Preview' to see indented view
-1. Refer https://github.com/devendra80/spring-boot/blob/first-basic-web-app for JDK and MAVEN requirements
+2. Refer https://github.com/devendra80/spring-boot/blob/first-basic-web-app for JDK and MAVEN requirements
-2. You can create Spring Boot project or jump to step#3
+3. You can create Spring Boot project or jump to step#3
    a. go to https://start.spring.io
    b.
 Add dependencies
      i.  web